 Children are expected to observe the playground rules.
 These have been generated by the School Council and are displayed around the school.
 Children who persistently ignore the rules or who are involved in a serious incident will be dealt with by the Team Leader, Deputy Head teacher or Head Teacher, depending on the severity of the misdemeanour.
 Any serious behaviour issues will be recorded on CPOMS and parents will be informed.

 BALL AREA

-There is a timetable for the ball area, which is always in use unless the weather makes it unsafe or if it is being used to isolate a particular "bubble" due to Covid 19.
+There is a timetable for the ball area, which is always in use unless the weather makes it unsafe.

 PLAYGROUND TOYS